Desolate Oath

 I run my hand across my face, and with a heavy sigh, I get up.
 Maybe a walk will help quiet the voices.

-I don't know what noise I made to alert her, but she turns and sees me.
+I grip my elbows, chilled, and feeling more awake than I was before.
+I don't know what noise I made to alert her, but she turns and sees me approach.
 "Oh!
 I didn't realize you would be awake."

 She runs her hand across the bark of the tree before closing her fist.
 "I want to get a head start on looking for clues.
 We might be able to return sooner than anticipated."

-I glance around and feel the quiet air rush past me before walking up to her, giving her a subtle side-eye.
+I give her a subtle side-eye.
 "Are you so keen to be rid of me?"

 She laughs quietly.
 "It's not you, it's this place.
 It feels off.
 I can't sense it in the weave, but I feel it in my bones."